gleanerio/archetype/networks/oceans/README.md

 * validate
     * SHACL validate with SOSO shacl shapes
     * mention Fuji and FAIR too?
-* products: disucss here how the catalog can let us tap the variables and even the data distributions to marshall data as well.
+* products: discuss here how the catalog can let us tap the variables and even the data distributions to marshall data as well.
     We can form up parquet, geojson, geopackage, OGC geoapi, etc.
-    Would be fun to show a query that pulls varaibles and distribution links to files.
+    Would be fun to show a query that pulls variables and distribution links to files.
 * the future
     * revisit the data workflow diagram, this is where a community can being to think about the products needs to address the goals